Ritalin is the most commonly prescribed stimulant ADHD medication used to treat symptoms of ADD in children, adolescents, and adults.

 If you’re thinking of becoming pregnant, discuss the use of Ritalin with your doctor.
 Animal studies indicate a potential risk of fetal harm.
 Nonetheless, the FDA lists methylphenidate in Pregnancy Category C, which means that no risk has ever been established but it cannot be ruled out either.
 Ritalin is passed through breastmilk, so it is recommended that mothers do not nurse while taking it.

 The safety of Ritalin for children under age six has not been established by the FDA but it has been studied many times in government-funded studies and found to be both safe and effective for ADHD down to 3 years of age.

 Store Ritalin in a secure place out of the reach of children, and at room temperature.
 Do not share your Ritalin prescription with anyone, even another person with ADHD.
 Sharing prescription medication is illegal, and can cause harm.

 Before taking Ritalin, discuss all other active prescription medications with your doctor.
-Ritalin can have a dangerous, possibly fatal, interaction with antidepressants including MAOIs.
+Ritalin can have a dangerous, possibly fatal, interaction with MAOI antidepressants.

 Tell your doctor if you are taking seizure medications, blood thinners, blood pressure medication, or any medication containing a decongestant.